nimakarimipour/Diagnoser/README.md

 ---
 Before running, please make sure that all the changes in the `setup` section has been applied to the target project.

-The script is written in python in the file `run.py`.
+The script is written in `python3` in the file `run.py`.
 It needs the `NullAwayAutoFixer.jar` file to execute at the relative path: `./jars/NulAwayAutoFixer.jar` just like the structure in this repo.
 To run the script a `command` must be passed to the script.
 A `command` must be one of the followings:
 1. `diagnose`: It will make `diagnose_report.json` file which is the result of analyizing all fixes comming from `NullAway`
 2. `pre`: It will perform a preprocessing phase which adds `@Initialize` annotation to all initializer methods detected by `NullAway`.